aksnzhy/xlearn/doc/command_line.md

      rmsd
      rmse

-#### Model output

-You can also specify your output file for trainned model by using `-m`.
-If you don't set this option, xlearn we dump the model to the file `small_train.txt.model` by default.

-    ./xlearn_train ./small_train.txt -s 2 -v ./small_test.txt -m ./model.out

-#### Set log

-You can specify the path of your log path by using `-l` option.
-On default, xlearn will save the log information in `/tmp/`

 #### Learning rate

 You can set the learning rate by using `-r` option.
 On default, the learning rate is 0.2.